Neodusk/neopex/README.md

 ### neopex_config.yaml

 1. Open `dist/neopex_config.yaml`
 2. At a minimum fill out the values for `api_key`, `user`, and `platform`.
-It is also recommended to fill out `--root` with a folder path that you want the files saved to.
+It is also recommended to fill out `root` with a folder path that you want the files saved to.
 3. Double click `dist/neopex.exe` to run.
 You may have to approve it to run as Windows sometimes wants to consider it a threat.
 4. Leave the exe running as long as you need. `CTRL+C` or close out of the terminal when done.